2020-2021 Regular Session

 All courses subject to change.
 Course listings will be kept up-to-date with all course changes, additions and cancellations.
 Courses may have enrolment limits.
 The University reserves the right to cancel courses with low enrolment.

-Courses with a final exam during the official exam period will be listed in the Final Exam Schedule.
+Courses with a final exam during the official exam period will be listed in the Final Exam Timetable.
 Not all courses will have a final exam.

 Start/end dates and exam dates will differ for most undergraduate Education courses and for others as indicated in the Registration Guide.
 Contact the Faculty of Education office for further information.